ska-sa/tutorials/README.md

 Various IPython notebook based lecture notes and tutorials developed at SKA SA.

+Static versions of the notebooks can be accessed using [nbviewer](http://nbviewer.ipython.org), for the full SKA SA tutorial repository [here](http://nbviewer.ipython.org/github/ska-sa/tutorials/tree/master).

 1. **Introduction to Radio Astronomy** (~3 hour tutorial)
 <br/>
 Introduction to Radio Astronomy using data from the KAT-7 radio telescope.